memgraph/docs/memgraph_versioned_docs/version-1.4.0/reference-guide/security.md

 not defined for that user or role.
 Revoking is done using the `REVOKE` keyword.
 The users should note that, although semantically unintuitive, the level of a certain privilege can be raised by using `REVOKE`.
-For instance, suppose a user has been denied a `STREAM` privilege, but the role it belongs to is granted that privilege.
-Currently, the user is unable to use data streaming features, but, after revoking the user's `STREAM` privilege, they will be able to do so.
+For instance, suppose a user has been denied a `INDEX` privilege, but the role it belongs to is granted that privilege.
+Currently, the user is unable to use indexing features, but, after revoking the user's `INDEX` privilege, they will be able to do so.

 Finally, if you wish to grant, deny or revoke all privileges and find it tedious to explicitly list them, you can use the `ALL PRIVILEGES` construct instead.